ariel17/ariel17.com.ar/site/posts/music-iv.rst

 thing!  *WE* are the illusion!
 So turn off your television sets.
 Turn them off now.
 Turn them off right now.
 Turn them off and leave them off!
 Turn them off right in the middle of the sentence I'm speaking to you now!
 TURN THEM OFF...
-Because less than fifteen percent of you read books..
+Because less than fifteen percent of you read books.
 Because the only truth you know is what you get over this tube.
 Right now, there is a whole, an entire generation that never knew anything.